Totoual/oef-sdk-python/docs/source/index.rst

 **WARNING**: the package is in active development, so the API might change frequently.

-This is the Python API for the OEFCore, allowing
+This is the Python SDK for OEF agent development, allowing:

  * registration of agents and services in the OEF
  * searching for agents and services in the OEF